 What is outpatient mental health treatment?

 Outpatient care is the most common type of mental health service that families access.
 Kids who get outpatient mental health care usually meet with their therapist or other provider for 50 minutes per visit.
 Outpatient care can also include family therapy, groups and medication management.
-Some kids attend visits weekly, while others may only need to go monthly.
+Some kids attend visits weekly, while others may go monthly.
 These visits are usually in person but can sometimes be virtual.

 Does insurance cover outpatient mental health care?